 Parishioners at Emmanuel have modernized the church building over the years, enhancing its beauty as well as increasing its usefulness.
 A successful Capital Campaign, Envision, completed in 2012 allowed many long-deferred building infrastructure projects to be completed, ensuring on-going occupancy of our beautiful building for many years into the future.

-Since 1981, the parish has hosted a Community Christmas dinner, serving an average of 500 meals on Christmas Day evening.
-All phases of the dinner are served by parishioners of the church including cooking, waiting tables, transportation, publicity, and clean up.
-The event is fully funded from a trust and memorial gifts.
+From 1981 until 2019 the parish hosted a Community Christmas dinner, serving an average of 500 meals on Christmas Day evening.
+All phases of the dinner were served by parishioners of the church including cooking, waiting tables, transportation, publicity, and clean up.
+The event was fully funded from a trust and memorial gifts.

 We welcome you to visit our beautiful church, walk our Labyrinth, and join us for worship on Sundays and Wednesdays.